Q: What is Amazon WorkSpaces?

 Q: Which web browsers can I use to access Amazon WorkSpaces web access?

-Amazon WorkSpaces web access works with Google Chrome version 53 and higher, and Firefox version 49 and higher, running on Windows, Mac, or Linux.
+Amazon WorkSpaces web access works with the latest Google Chrome and Firefox versions running on Windows, Mac, or Linux.
 Mobile versions of Chrome and Firefox are not currently supported.

 Q: Can I enable web access for Non-English based Amazon WorkSpaces?